WYXG233/CSCI4140_project/README.md

 7. To run the Google Image Search function, you need to follow the steps at [here](https://pypi.org/project/Google-Images-Search/) to get your own Google Image Search API key and Google project cx.
 Then, fill in the missing part in the `/mttm/code/search_image.py`.

 ## Reference
+1. You may find the dataset [here](https://cocodataset.org/#home).
+You can find all the supported keywords [here](https://github.com/WYXG233/CSCI4140_project/blob/main/html/lib/coco91_indices.json)
-1. The pretrained pix2Seq model is originally implemented [here](https://github.com/JJJYmmm/Pix2SeqV2-Pytorch/tree/master).
+2. The pre-trained pix2Seq model is originally implemented [here](https://github.com/JJJYmmm/Pix2SeqV2-Pytorch/tree/master).

 ---